lm3nitro/Projects/Netflow/Part 2-Cisco Netflow to SiLK.md

 ## SiLK Dynamic Linker

-Once everything was set up on the router for netflow, I needed to update the cache of the dynamic linker.
+Once everything was set up on the router for NetFlow, I needed to update the cache of the dynamic linker.
 If you do not update the dynamic linker, it may be necessary to set the LD_LIBRARY_PATH environment variable to /usr/local/lib when you use SiLK or YAF.

 Typically an entry for /usr/local/lib will already exist in the /etc/ld.so.conf.d/ directory.
 To confirm: